 Amount Heading Description £40,000 Water, sanitation and shelter Water tanks and filters, toilet blocks, constructing permanent shelter £20,000 Education Books and school equipment, training for teachers, toilet blocks £20,000 Supporting vulnerable women Setting up a peer support network, training local counsellors, livelihoods support £20,000 Livelihoods support Providing greenhouses and animals, skills training, rebuilding shared facilities

 Pragya's work will focus on the needs of isolated rural communities in 4 of the 5 districts worst affected by the disaster: Dhading, Kavrepalanchok, Nuwakot and Sindhupalchok.
 (The fifth district, Ghorka, the location of the epicentre of the earthquake, has been the focus of substantial media coverage and work by major international humanitarian actors.)

 Pragya expects to reach out to at least 400 disadvantaged families in the target 4 districts.
 Most communities in Nepal rely overwhelmingly on agriculture for food and to earn income; our work will focus on the households worst affected by the disaster, including those which face other types of disadvantage (such as Dalits, or 'low-caste' groups).

 Pragya has two decades’ experience of working with isolated communities in the Himalayas and responding to the natural disasters that plague this region.
 It is internationally renowned for its expertise in meeting the challenges of this incredibly demanding environment.

 Read more about the Charity running this project.

 Pragya's founder and director of all programs as Executive Member of the Board

-Development Manager, managing the Pragya UK team and coordinating with donors and field staff
+Pragya UK Development Manager, responsible for financial management, monitoring and evaluation of the project, and coordinating with donors and field